 Also to note, a consumer can begin their journey anywhere within the framework.
-At Shaun Polidano Consulting, I weight each category based on the output of intent.
-This allows brands to measure where they need to dial-up or down their messaging for effective marketing results.
+At Shaun Polidano Consulting, we weigh each category based on the output of intent.
+This allows brands to measure where they need to dial up or down their messaging to achieve effective marketing results.

-Definition: The consumer is looking for information on topics, products or services.
-This is generally where the consumer would start, and covers a large portion of keyword searches being typed into a search bar every single day.
+Definition: The consumer is looking for information on topics, brands, products or services.
+This is generally where the consumer would start, and covers a large portion of keyword searches being typed into a search engine every single day.

 Where would it sit within the consumer journey?
-Across all of it, know is a cornerstone and will be a common step within their journey.
+Across all of it, knowing is a cornerstone and will be a common consumer step within their journey.

 Definition: The consumer is interrogating the topic, product or service to understand or get familiar with it.
-This is where the consumer is most interested in the given subject and are looking to resources or brands to give them the answer.
+This is where the consumer is most interested in the given subject and when they are looking to sources or brands to help give them the answer and next step.

 Where would it sit within the consumer journey?
 Across all of it.
-They are aware of the want or need and are trying to find more information to move further through the journey.
+They are aware of the want or need and are trying to find more information to move further into the consumer journey.

-Definition: The consumer is wanting to interact with your brand by either; buying, downloading, signing up or registering.
+Definition: The consumer is wanting to interact with your brand or platform by either; buying, downloading, signing up or registering.

 Where would it sit within the consumer journey?
-Acquisition, adoption and retention.
-The consumer is looking to fulfil their need by interacting with your brand and complete their journey.
+Acquisition and retention.
+The consumer is looking to fulfil their need by interacting with your brand and finishing their journey.

 Where would it sit within the consumer journey?
-Acquisition, adoption, retention and expansion.
+Acquisition and retention.

 The know, question, brand, do and go framework enables brands to better understand how consumers move through their journey.
 It grants brands the ability to “watch and interact” with consumers at the right time and with the right message.

-For more information on how consumer intent can turbocharge your marketing, contact Shaun Polidano Consulting today.
+For more information on how consumer intent data can turbocharge your marketing, contact Shaun Polidano Consulting today.